{{ result.summaryTitle }}

 Why can the IPsec preset be only an estimate?

-ESP overhead changes with transform, IV or nonce size, tag length, padding, NAT traversal, and platform behavior.
-The preset is a planning value that should be checked against the actual VPN configuration.
+ESP overhead changes with transform, nonce or IV size, tag length, padding, NAT traversal, and platform behavior.
+Check the actual VPN configuration before treating the preset as final.

 Glossary: